Wiznet/RP2040-HAT-CircuitPython/examples/DHCP/README.md

-3. Copy **code** to **code.py** on your RPi Pico and save.
+3. Copy **DHCP code** to **code.py** on your RPi Pico and save.
 This DHCP enable code sets IP to 192.168.1.100.
 Make sure that PC is configured in same subnet 192.168.1.xxx.